jstolarek/jstolarek.github.io/pages/posts/2023-03-35-installing-xstation.md

 the pins that should not have been lifted.
 This, luckily, has an easy fix.
 I took my soldering iron with K tip (large tip resembling a chisel or a scalpel) and reflowed the remaining pins on IC701.
 And this did the job!
-After yet another re-assembly of the console xStation booted correctly:
+After yet another re-assembly of the console XStation booted correctly:

 <div class="thumbnail">
 <figure>
 [![](/images/posts/2023-03-35-installing-xstation/9_test_thumbnail.jpg)](/images/posts/2023-03-35-installing-xstation/9_test.jpg)
-<figcaption>After nearly 8 hours of work xStation finally works.</figcaption>
+<figcaption>After nearly 8 hours of work XStation finally works.</figcaption>
 </figure>
 </div>

-I copied a game image to an SD card, plugged it into xStation to make sure it indeed works, and finally my work was done.
+I copied a game image to an SD card, plugged it into XStation to make sure it indeed works, and finally my work was done.
 I started at noon and finished right before 8PM.
 This was way longer than expected.
 Note that the above account is an abridged one.
 In fact, there was some trial and error when fixing